 Bailey noted how Arleigh knocks down uncomfortable barriers and allows people to express themselves.
 Residents will reminisce about their childhood pets.
 Or, they’ll talk about the pets they had when their children were little.
 Arleigh provides a way for those who are dying to look back on their lives with fondness.

 “I owe it to everyone who does not win – I owe it to them to live,” Bailey said.
 “Growing old is a privilege denied to many.
 I think we have an obligation to go out there and live a beautiful life, and Arleigh helps me bring that hope to others.”

 Receiving a pancreatic cancer diagnosis can be frightening for both the patient and the family.
 It is important to realize that help is available and you are not alone.
-Contact the Pancreatic Cancer Action Network’s Patient Central to speak one-on-one with an Associate who can connect you with everything from clinical trials to support groups.
+Contact the Pancreatic Cancer Action Network’s PanCAN Patient Services to speak one-on-one with an Associate who can connect you with everything from clinical trials to support groups.